Corporate Social Responsiblility

 - a general practical skill to work with fellow students and discuss CSR dilemmas;

 - the know-how to express their views in writing, following in a clear line of reasoning; the know-how to write essays in the form of a blog for Leiden Law Blog; a general experience with reviewing the written essays of fellow students.

 The timetable of this course can be found in uSis.

 - Number of (2 hour) lectures: 5 plus opening session one week prior to start course

 - Names of lecturers: Prof. mr. A.G.
 Castermans and mr. dr. C.P.L. van Woensel

-- Required preparation by students: reading literature, case-law; weekly assignments.
+- Required preparation by students: course book additional reading material on Blackboard

 - Number of (2 hour) seminars: 5